mitranim/jisp/readme.md

             (;; body))
         5 6)

-Use `let` as a shortcut for auto-executing anonymous functions.
+In future editions of EcmaScript, `let` will use the native `let` statement for block scoping, and won't be a function.
+Keep this in mind for future compatibility.

 ### Object Properties